This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Mixing a Food Forest with a P-Patch

 When we arrived it wasn’t clear how the garden was organized and we were surprised to see some signs saying “Stop picking my beans” and the like.
 Wasn’t this supposed to be a public pick-your-own?
 Further down one path, we came across an official sign that told us that the terrace we were on was part of a p-patch.
 If you’re familiar with allotments in Britain, this is what a p-patch is.
-Public, and sometimes private land, divided up into parcels of land that individuals can rent to grow food.
+Public, and sometimes private land, is divided up into parcels of land that individuals can rent to grow food.

 It’s not clear from some of the press that the Beacon Food Forest has received, but the project is not entirely food for the taking.
 Though it isn’t a widespread issue, they do deal with people visiting and taking from areas that they shouldn’t be.
 It’s an education issue rather than ill-intent.